openedx/edx-documentation/en_us/enterprise_api/source/api_reference/reference.rst

 EdX Enterprise API Reference
 ################################

-This API reference includes detailed information about the ``/enterprise-catalogs`` and ``/course-enrollments`` endpoints of the edX Enterprise API, including the request, response data, and examples.
-The example API requests shown in this reference use the ``curl`` command-line program to send HTTP messages to the edX API.
-You can use any technology to send REST API requests.
-The examples use the ``curl`` program to show the syntax and data for a request in a way that is easy to read.
+This API reference includes detailed information about the ``/enterprise- catalogs`` and ``/course-enrollments`` endpoints of the edX Enterprise API, including the request, response data, and examples.
+You can use any technology to send REST API requests as HTTP messages to the edX API.
+The example API requests shown in this reference use the ``curl`` command-line program to show the syntax and data for a request in a way that is easy to read.

 *********
 Endpoints